Modern Languages and Literatures

 SPAN 490: Internship

 On-site training in spoken and written Spanish at businesses or other organizations in Santiago, Chile, and in Chicago.
-(Under the Forester Fundamental Curriculum, this course meets the Experiential Learning requirement.
-Under the old GEC, this course meets the Cultural Diversity requirement.)
+(This course satisfies Experiential Learning.)

 SPAN 494: Senior Thesis